Best THC Balm for Pain Relief in 2025

 Why Our Balm Goes Beyond Just THC

-At JustKana, we’ve formulated a powerful balm that goes far beyond THC.
-Our 3,000mg full-spectrum CBD balm includes a synergistic blend of cannabinoids: CBD, CBG, CBDV, CBDA, CBC, and CBN each contributing unique therapeutic effects to elevate your relief experience.
+At JustKana, we’ve formulated a powerful balm that actually provides relief.
+Our 3,990mg full-spectrum CBD + THC balm includes a synergistic blend of cannabinoids: CBD, THC, CBG, CBDV, CBDA, CBC, and CBN each contributing unique therapeutic effects to elevate your relief experience.

 This broad cannabinoid profile is designed to: